two students walking outside a building on campus

 Focuses on comprehensive health assessment skills for the professional registered nurse.
 Expands on health assessment knowledge with an emphasis on health history, critical thinking, clinical reasoning, and advanced physical assessment techniques.
 Health assessment principles and techniques are expected to be identified and applied to health issues across the lifespan.
 Incorporated throughout the course is the importance of communication and collaboration across culturally diverse populations and developmental dimensions.
 Students are expected to identify and apply pathophysiological principles to selected health issues across the lifespan.
 This fully online course includes virtual simulation experiences.
 Prerequisite: Admission to RN to BSN Program.

-NU 318 Professional Transformation (1)
+NU 318 Professional Transformation I: Becoming a Nurse (1)

 NU 319 Applied Health Assessment for RNs II (2)